tahamajs/Deep_Generative_models_course/README.md

 ## Deep dive: CA2 (GANs & Normalizing Flows)

 CA2 is both pedagogical and experimental.
 It demonstrates two complementary approaches to deep generative modeling:

+### Key Concepts Explained

+**Normalizing Flows** are generative models that learn invertible transformations to map a simple base distribution (like a standard normal) to a complex data distribution.
+They provide exact likelihood computation and can be trained via maximum likelihood.

+- **RealNVP (Real-valued Non-Volume Preserving)**: Uses coupling layers that split input dimensions and transform one half conditioned on the other using scale and shift functions.
+- **Invertibility**: The transformation must be invertible to compute both forward (data to latent) and inverse (latent to data) mappings.
+- **Log-Determinant of Jacobian**: Tracks volume changes during transformation for exact density estimation.
+- **Advantages**: Exact density evaluation enables likelihood-based evaluation and out-of-distribution detection.

+**Generative Adversarial Networks (GANs)** consist of two neural networks trained simultaneously: a generator that creates fake data and a discriminator that distinguishes real from fake.
+They learn through adversarial training without requiring explicit density estimation.

+- **Generator**: Learns to map random noise to realistic data samples.
+- **Discriminator**: Learns to classify real vs. generated samples.
+- **Adversarial Loss**: Generator minimizes the probability of discriminator correctly identifying fakes, while discriminator maximizes classification accuracy.
+- **DCGAN**: Uses convolutional architectures with batch normalization and specific activation functions for stable training.
+- **Evaluation Challenges**: Lack of explicit likelihood makes evaluation tricky; metrics like FID (Fréchet Inception Distance) compare distributions in feature space.

+These approaches complement each other: flows provide mathematical rigor and exact evaluation, while GANs excel at generating high-quality samples.

 1. RealNVP (normalizing flows): an explicit density model trained by maximum likelihood.
 The notebook contains: